Quentin-G/Synchronisation-flux-RSS/README.md

 #Set up with LinkedIn

 ###python-LinkedIn
-You need this [module](https://github.com/ozgur/python-linkedin), still on GitHub.
+You need this [module](https://github.com/ozgur/python-linkedin), unless you used our pip bundle.

 ###Register your app
 You have to register a LikedIn [app here](https://www.linkedin.com/secure/developer)